-At the time of writing, popular models like the Oral-B 1000 and Sonicare Series 2 are retailing for about $40 with the more feature rich Pro 3000 being sold for $60.
+At the time of writing, popular models like the Oral-B Smart 1500 and Sonicare ProtectiveClean 4100 are retailing for about $40 with the more feature rich Smart 3000 being sold for $60.

 Goby can be purchased for a one time cost of $65.

-Of course what makes the Goby slightly different is that is designed a s a subscription based service and by subscribing the cost of the brush itself is reduce to $50.
+Of course, what makes the Goby slightly different is that is designed as a subscription based service and by subscribing the cost of the brush itself is reduced to $50.

 This brush like every other requires replacement brush heads for each user.
 Typically this will be every 3 months and of course this is the big selling point for Goby, they can be delivered right to your door at the interval you chose.